Google investing in African entrepreneurship

 In case you missed it, Google for Startups has recently launched its 6th cohort where 15 of the continents top startups will go through its 3 month accelerator program.
-This intake consists of startups from 7 countries across the continent including, Ghana, Rwanda, Ethiopia and Tunisia.
+This intake consists of startups from 7 countries across the African continent including, Ghana, Rwanda, Ethiopia and Tunisia.

 The current focus is on companies which leverage machine learning and AI, which makes sense considering the huge growth potential of this field within tech.
 Although there is no financial support on the program, the startups are able draw on the expertise of 20+ Google teams such as Android, Cloud, Machine Learning and Web.